-The reimbursement rate for meals served to adult participants with medical or special dietary needs is the same standard rate as all other program meals, however; the added cost of providing meal substitutions is an allowable program cost in the food budget.
-CEs and sites cannot require an adult participant to pay the difference between fluid milk and the non-dairy substitute if the non-dairy milk substitute costs more than the fluid milk.
+The reimbursement rate for meals served to children/infants with medical or special dietary needs is the same standard rate as all other Program meals, however; the added cost of providing meal substitutions is an allowable Program cost in your food budget.
+CEs and sites cannot require a parent or guardian to pay the difference between fluid milk and the non-dairy substitute if the non-dairy milk substitute costs more than the fluid milk.